PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {% todo() %} Investigate {% end %}

-{{ why(
+{{ why(question="

-    question="Why do we override Neovim's flake nixpkgs input to follow the unstable version?", answer="This way we instruct Neovim to be built using packages from the same channel as we define in our input."
+Why do we override Neovim's flake nixpkgs input to follow the unstable version?", answer="

+This way we instruct Neovim to be built using packages from the same channel as we define in our input.") }}
-   )
-}}

 As first, we will simply pass Neovim from the input to the output.